pbs-assess/rosettafish/README.md

 *If you’re comfortable with Git and file encodings:*

-1. Fork and clone this repoisitory.
+1. Fork and clone this repository.
 2. Add the terms to the end of the file `inst/extdata/terms.csv` with a text editor.
 Please ensure your editor is saving in UTF-8 format.
     [Help with UTF-8 file encoding and